MojosBeans100/DunkeldFitnessCentre/README.md

 The ReadMe format was inspired by the template from Code Institute [Code Institute ReadMe](https://github.com/Code-Institute-Solutions/readme-template) as well as [Annie's Portfolio Website](https://github.com/marcin-kli/MP1/blob/Milestone-Projects/README.md).

-The gallery layout on the Classes page was inspired by that of the Love Running Project from Code Institute [Love Running Gallery]()
+The gallery layout on the Classes page was inspired by that of the Love Running Project from Code Institute [Love Running Gallery](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/06b2421978a4470d844b06c7bf2c50a2/).

 Some other gym and fitness websites which inspired the author for content and style:
 * [Dunkeld House Hotel](https://www.dunkeldhousehotel.co.uk/)